 Camber Kits & Upper Arms

-Infiniti’s G range is not the most well known for camber adjustability from factory.
-That said, aftermarket camber kits are necessary if you are lowering your G37 and you want to keep control of your suspension camber.
+Infiniti’s G range is not the most well known for camber adjustable top mounts from factory.
+That said, aftermarket camber kits are necessary if you are lowering your G37 and you want to be able to fine tune your camber settings.

 If you’ve planned to have all your G37 suspension upgrades installed at once, be sure to add adjustable camber arms to that list.